How Commercial Leases Differ from Residential Leases

 Rent Control Laws

 In some areas, residential properties may be rent-controlled.
 These restrictions do not apply to commercial leases.
-At the expiration of the lease, the landlord may raise the rent, if they desire.
+At the expiration of the lease, the landlord may raise the rent.
 The only limitations are those provided in the lease agreement.
-Therefore, it is desirable to consider conditions for lease renewal and put them in the agreement.
-If your landlord decides to drastically increase the rent at the end of the lease, it could spell the end of your business or upending your business and moving to a new location.
+Therefore, consider the conditions for lease renewal and put them in the agreement.

 Property Values